ica4c/restcord/docs/_docs/Channel/Modify Channel.md

 ## Description

-Update a channels settings.
-Requires the MANAGE_CHANNELS permission for the guild.
-Fires a Channel Update Gateway event.
-If modifying a category, individual Channel Update events will fire for each child channel that also changes.
-For the PATCH method, all the JSON Params are optional.
+Update a channel&#039;s settings.
+All JSON parameters are optional.

 ## Parameters